Uncertainties on the EFT coupling limits for direct dark matter detection experiments stemming from uncertainties of target properties: Discussion

 Uncertainties from nuclear modeling are obviously not the only source of error in dark matter detection experiments.
-For example, isospin violation in WIMP-nucleus interactions could have a significant effect on cross sections; Ref. \cite{cheek2023isospinviolating} showed that recoil rates can be heavily suppressed by isospin-violating DM interactions in DM direct detection experiments.
+For example, recoil rates can be heavily suppressed by isospin-violating DM interactions in DM direct detection experiments~\cite{alanne2022z,cheek2023isospinviolating}.
 Similarly, Ref.~\cite{Fowlie:2018svr} showed that non-parametric uncertainties in the dark matter halo velocity distribution could weaken exclusion limits in XENON1T by as much as two orders of magnitude, although this assumes $m_\chi \leq 60$~GeV and anisotropy in the dark matter halo.
 Above $m_\chi = 60$~GeV, uncertainties have a mild effect on the limits.
 Therefore, there is a reasonable parameter space in which the nuclear uncertainties studied in this paper could dominate the overall uncertainty of the experiments.